saied89/Android-LoadX/README.md

 # Android LoadX

-Add progressbar on top of every view by simply calling a Kotlin extension function.
-This will shave at least one level off of view hierarchiy depth!
+You don't need to bake the Loading into your layouts anymore!
+Add ProgressBar on top of every view simply by calling a Kotlin Extension function.
+Guaranteed to reduce the depth of your layout tree by at least 1.

  The library is extremely light weight with only half a dozen extension functions in a single Kotlin file.
 It works by adding a  a view that contains a progressbar, to parent of the target view.

 The library uses [MaterialProgressbar](https://github.com/DreaminginCodeZH/MaterialProgressBar)